 Citation and fine

 If you’re having issues with your nursing license, contact a professional license defense firm like Unlock Legal.
-Miranda McCroskey and the Unlock Legal team have experience defending nursing licenses before the BRN and will help you navigate the initial BRN investigation, the board hearing and the possible appeals process.
-Call Unlock Legal today at (833) 865-6253, or reach out to our team here, and we’ll help you unlock your license.
+Miranda McCroskey and the Unlock Legal team have experience defending nursing licenses before the BRN and will help you navigate the initial BRN investigation, the board hearing, and the possible appeals process.